 One of the largest market investigations in recent years was into the groceries market.
 The investigation resulted from considerable public concern about the supposed dominance and bad behaviour of Tesco, the largest UK supermarket chain.
 The Office of Fair Trading (OFT) never thought that there was a serious competition issue and, indeed, the Competition Commission (CC) found, in its 2008 report, that the big supermarket chains did compete fiercely at the national level.
 However, they also found that the market did contain some imperfections which the CC proposed should be remedied as set out below.

-The OFT's Chief Executive thought that the CC's conclusions were wrong and wrote to senior figures in the Department for Business to tell them so.
-(Further background is here.)
-This was quite improper - rather akin to a High Court Judge publicly criticising the Court of Appeal - and Ministers ignored his letter.
-It was, however, interesting to note that Tesco was subsequently found be be not quite as clever as it (and others) thought it was, and it lost market share as well as becoming subject to an accounting investigation.
+It was, however, interesting to note that Tesco was subsequently found to be not quite as clever as it (and others) thought it was, and it lost market share as well as becoming subject to an accounting investigation.
 Chicago School economists no doubt quietly muttered 'I told you so'.

 Here is a brief summary of the CC's recommendations.

-Revised Code of Practice for the treatment of suppliers. - This was considerable evidence that the supermarkets deployed excessive market power when dealing with their smaller suppliers, requiring back-dated discounts, paying late, forcing contributions to in-store promotions, and so on.
+Revised Code of Practice for the treatment of suppliers: There was considerable evidence that the supermarkets deployed excessive market power when dealing with their smaller suppliers, requiring back-dated discounts, paying late, forcing contributions to in-store promotions, and so on.
 The CC recommended that the existing code of practice should be strengthened and this was done in February 2010.

 The consumer group Which? complained to the Competition and Markets Authority, in April 2015, about supermarkets 'dodgy multibuys, shrinking products and baffling sales offers' which were making it 'virtually impossible for people to know if they are getting a good deal'.
 The CMA responded in July saying that it had not identified systemic problems but would engage with retailers to address the poor practices which had been highlighted by Which?.
 The Government subsequently announced, in October 2015, that it would launch a consultation on how to make pricing simpler.